How To Clean Braces at Home

 Also known as water flossers, at-home irrigation systems push water through a device in a thin stream to directly flush around the teeth and orthodontic hardware.
 You can wash away food, bacteria, plaque, and acids from the hard-to-reach spots of your mouth with these systems.
 Oral irrigators can make your home care efforts more effective and are a great addition to your oral care routine if using floss is challenging.
 But it's still essential to brush your teeth twice a day and use floss around your braces, too, when able.

 While you probably think, "of course, I know how to brush my teeth!" many of us don't brush our teeth correctly.
 So when you get braces, it's a critical time to learn.
-As noted by the American Dental Association, you should hold your toothbrush at a 45-degree angle at the gumline and brush it back and forth.
+You should hold your toothbrush at a 45-degree angle and brush it back and forth at the gum line.
 Then sweep it toward the biting surface of your teeth.
 You should brush both the top and bottom surfaces of the brackets of your braces too.
 It may be beneficial to physically hold back your lip with one hand to have full access to your braces' brackets while you brush.

 Your orthodontist may recommend that you see your dentist and dental hygienist for a checkup and dental cleaning more than the routine biannual visit you're used to.
 Note that your orthodontist is the one who manages your braces, but not your teeth cleaning.
 When your orthodontist makes this suggestion, please don't assume it means you aren't doing a great job with your at-home care.
 Instead, it's a preventive measure that allows you to get the professional cleaning you deserve.
 That way, your teeth can be as clean and healthy as possible once you're ready to remove your braces!